brianpenghe/CodeGenerator-cleaned/totalRNA-seq.md

 Make sure you are inside a screen (ctrl + a then press d to exit).
 If not or exited, re-enter using the 3rd or 4th command introduced above.

 # 2.1.2 Paste trimming codes
-The trimming codes are stored in the file named 'testcode', which also contains other commands.
+The trimming codes are stored in the file named `testcode`, which also contains other commands.

-To read it more conveniently, you can download testcode file to your local computer or move to your public directory and read from a browser.
+To read it more conveniently, you can download the `testcode` file to your local computer or move to your public directory and read from a browser.

-Copy the part for trimming (see highlighted below, one command line for one file) and paste into the terminal to start trimming.
+Copy the part for trimming (see highlighted below, one command line for one file) and paste them into the terminal to start trimming.

 ![image](https://user-images.githubusercontent.com/4110443/177880258-53638f9e-db7d-449f-b2dd-bb4fcede8883.png)

-The commands will in parallel, which you can inspect by typing `htop` (or `top` if no htop installed).
+The commands will run in parallel, which you can inspect by typing `htop` (or `top` if no htop installed).

 ![image](https://user-images.githubusercontent.com/4110443/177880770-7fdf79ec-52e6-43c8-b8d6-8b15310af312.png)